Skip to main content

 D

-White trumpet flowers open from mid-June through early July.
-Each stem bears 5–20 flowers that open sequentially from the bottom upward over 2–3 weeks.
-Individual flowers last 5–7 days.
-Fragrance is strongest in warm, still evening air.
-Pollinated by long-tongued moths and bumblebees.
-After flowering, the stem dies back by August, and new basal leaves emerge in September.
+White trumpet flowers open from mid-June through early July, with each stem bearing 5-20 flowers that open sequentially from the bottom upward over 2-3 weeks.
+Individual flowers last 5-7 days.
+Fragrance is strongest in warm still evening air and matches the hawk-moth pollination syndrome (long deep tube, pale color, evening fragrance peak), with hawk moths and bumblebees as the primary pollinators in the species' Mediterranean native range.
+After flowering completes, the stem dies back by August, and the new basal rosette emerges in September to begin the next growth cycle.

 Detailed Descriptions